NeFL: Nested Model Scaling for Federated Learning with System Heterogeneous Clients: Proposed Algorithm

-implements FL that accomodate resource-poor clients.
-Instead of requiring every client to train a single global model, NeFL allows resource-poor clients to train submodels that are scaled in both widthwise and depthwise, based on the dynamic nature of their environments.
-This flexibility enables more clients, even with constrained resources, to pariticipate in the FL pipeline, thereby providing the model with a larger and more diverse dataset.
-In the NeFL pipeline, heterogeneous clients have the ability to determine their submodel every iteration, allowing them to adapt to varying computing or communication bottlenecks in their respective environments.
-The NeFL server then aggregates the parameters from these different submodels, resulting in a collaborative and comprehensive model.
-Furthermore, during test time, clients have the flexibility to select an appropriate submodel based on their specific background process burdens, such as runtime memory constraints or CPU/GPU bandwidth dynamics.
-This allows clients to balance between performance and factors like memory usage or latency, tailoring to their individual needs and constraints.
-To this end, NeFL consists of method for scaling a model into submodels and aggregating the parameters of submodels.
+is FL framework that accommodates resource-poor clients.
+Instead of requiring every client to train a single global model, NeFL allows clients to train submodels that are scaled in both width and depth dimensions based on dynamic nature of their environments.
+This flexibility enables more clients, even with constrained resources, to participate in the FL, thereby making the model be trained with a more data.